DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation: Benchmark

 After each dialect speaker is selected, they will be presented with Dialect Prompt / SAE Prompt pairs where the only difference is the dialect lexeme being swapped with its SAE equivalent word.
 For each pair of prompts, the dialect speaker must answer two questions:

-\begin{enumerate}[topsep=0.5em, itemsep=0.1em] \item Does the given {Dialect Prompt} make sense in said {Dialect} and correspond exactly in meaning to the given {SAE prompt} in Standard American English?
-(Yes / No / I don't know) \item Is the given {Dialect Prompt} ambiguous? \textit{i.e.}, Does it have a reasonable alternative interpretation in the Standard American English (SAE) context?
-(Yes / No / I don't know) \end{enumerate}
+\begin{enumerate}[topsep=0.5em, itemsep=0.1em, leftmargin=15pt] \item Does the given {Dialect Prompt} make sense in said {Dialect} and correspond exactly in meaning to the given {SAE prompt} in Standard American English? \item Is the given {Dialect Prompt} ambiguous? \textit{i.e.}, Does it have a reasonable alternative interpretation in the Standard American English (SAE) context? \end{enumerate}

-Each Dialect Prompt / SAE Prompt pair is presented to two independent dialect speaker annotators.
-A pair is included in the final dataset only if both human annotators answer ``Yes'' to the first question and ``No'' to the second question.
-Consistent responses ensure the dialect prompt is: (1) exactly synonymous with the SAE prompt.
+Each Dialect Prompt / SAE Prompt pair is presented to two independent dialect speaker annotators with the choices (Yes / No / I don't know).
+A pair is included in the final dataset only if both human annotators answer ``Yes'' to the first question and ``No'' to the second question, which ensure the dialect prompt is: (1) exactly synonymous with the SAE prompt.
 (2) valid in the dialectal context.
 (3) non-ambiguous (for polysemous lexemes).

 In total, dialect speaker filtering further removes 35.9\% of all generated prompts, resulting in a final dataset containing 4,200 validated prompts.